Will3577/Cell_Segmentation_Project/README.md

 - [ ] 5.
 Write function that calculate the mean size of cells by giving a 2d np.array mask
 - [x] 6.
 Write function that extract contours of cells from mask
 - [ ] 7.
 Extract tracking information from TRA images. prob output: Image and dict(key:unique label, value:central coord on image)
 - [ ] 8.
-Calculate the average displacement of all cells between two masks
+Write function that calculate the average displacement of all cells between two masks
 - [ ] 9.
 Write function that convert mask to object instances image(Similar to images in TRA folder, each cell have a unique label)
 - [ ] 10.
 Cell segmentation algorithm
 - [ ] 11.
 Tracking algorithm